Poppy: benefits, dosage, contraindications

 Sedative

-Poppy (Papaver rhoeas) has a marked sedative effect, mainly attributed to the anthocyanins in its petals, without detectable alkaloids by thin-layer chromatography.
-Behavioral tests on mice showed that ethanolic and aqueous extracts of poppy significantly reduce locomotor, exploratory, and postural activity.
-This sedative effect is particularly pronounced with extracts using 10% ethanol as an extraction solvent and does not appear to be antagonized (neutralized) by the usual treatments against the effects of benzodiazepines, opioids, dopaminergic and cholinergic.
-This suggests a unique mechanism of action of poppy components, independent of the traditional neurological pathways involved in sedation.
+The corn poppy (Papaver rhoeas) exhibits a marked sedative effect, mainly attributed to the anthocyanins present in its petals, and this occurs without the presence of alkaloids detectable by thin-layer chromatography.
+Behavioral tests conducted in mice revealed that ethanol and aqueous poppy extracts significantly reduce locomotor, exploratory, and postural activity.
+This sedative effect is particularly pronounced with extracts using 10% ethanol as the extraction solvent and does not appear to be antagonized (neutralized) by the usual treatments against the effects of benzodiazepines, opioids, dopaminergic, and cholinergic agents.
+This suggests a unique mechanism of action of the poppy components, independent of the traditional neurological pathways involved in sedation.

 Usages associés